UKCloud/documentation/articles/vmware/vmw-how-create-nat-rules.md

     ![Add SNAT Rule button](images/vmw-vcd-btn-add-snat.png)

 6. In the *Add SNAT Rule* dialog box, from the **Applied On** list, select the interface on which to apply the rule.
+Unless you have special requirements, this will be the external network (usually named nti* or nft*).

 7. Enter an **Original Source IP/Range** and a **Translated Source IP/Range**.